Primavera Online High School: Results

 In 2017–18, there were 21,782 students enrolled in grades six through 12.
 In 2017's state standardized tests, under a quarter of its students passed mathematics and around a third passed English, both below the state average.

 The school had the third-highest drop out rate in Arizona in 2017, with 49% dropping out; around 10 times the state average.

 Finances

 Primavera, like other charter schools in Arizona, is publicly funded per pupil, although at a reduced rate due to being online-only.

 Primavera opened in 2001 under the management of Primavera Technical Learning Center, a nonprofit charter management organization.
 In 2015, the school's charter was transferred to for-profit education management organization Flipswitch and its subsidiary, American Virtual Academy, Inc. Flipswitch was renamed Strongmind.
-It has one shareholder, Damian Creamer.
+It has two shareholders, Damian Creamer and Pablo James.

 Creamer has been criticized for using this funding structure to pay himself an $8.8 million yearly salary and making large payments to other companies he owns.
 The school has also been criticized for teacher salaries and diverting educating funding to a for-profit investment portfolio, worth $36 million in 2015.